 The UCSD planetarium is currently organized by graduate students Maren Cosens and Lindsay Lowry, and Prof. Shelley Wright (PI).
 If you are interested in planetarium show at your institute or K-12 school, please contact planetarium[@]physics.ucsd.edu (remove brackets in the email address).
 Our shows book several weeks and months in advance.

 The cosmic tours program is conducted all by UCSD graduate students and postdoctoral scholars and is volunteer-based.
-The shows are free but we do welcome donations to help offset the costs of travel and meals for the UCSD graduate students.
 If you are interested in supporting the Cosmic Tours planetarium program please donate here.

 We appreciate the UCSD Division of Physical Sciences for funding the purchase of the portable planetarium equipment.

 1. How does a portable planetarium work?
 Our portable planetarium consists of a tent-like dome structure that is connected to a fan and inflated like a bouncy castle.
 A projector and fish-eye lens is placed at the center of the dome to project images onto the inside surface.
 The dome is floorless, resting on the building floor and therefore can easily be lifted for quick exits.
 There is a zipper door on the wall of the dome to enter and exit the planetarium while inflated.

 2. How does this program work to bring the planetarium to our school or event?
 We typically do ~3-6 shows (each 15-30 minutes) at each event.
 The length of shows depends on the age of the audience and the total time for the event.
 We can fit about 35 people in the dome for each show.
 For schools, we typically give shows to all the students of one grade level (e.g. all 5th graders).
 We do not give shows to single classes due to overhead of set-up and transportation.
 We also tailor the content of the shows to the age of the audience and incorporate topics they may be learning about in class.